 4. Use game-based tools

 Develop fractions foundations while bringing students the challenge and interactivity they crave.
-Built on evidence-based practices, ExploreLearning Frax uses intuitive visual representations (like length models) to introduce the number line representation of a fraction.
+Built on evidence-based practices, Frax uses intuitive visual representations (like length models) to introduce the number line representation of a fraction.
 Throughout Frax, students actively strengthen their fraction number sense as they complete games devoted to number line understanding, including locating fractions on a number line and even estimating their location.

 With Frax, fractions no longer feel like work but a fun, interactive adventure where students actively experience success!
 Frax missions are structured as game-based challenges, allowing students to learn by doing as they progress through carefully scaffolded tasks.
 Using adaptive learning, enticing visuals, customization, tokens for effort and progress, and more, Frax engages students every step of the way on their road to success in fractions.
+There’s more fun coming soon with Frax Competitions where classrooms in the same building can engage in a friendly rivalry while learning!

 Continue fractions learning in and out of the classroom with Frax